-Surgeons at NYU Langone’s Heart Valve Center have performed more than 800 robotic-assisted mitral valve repair procedures since 2011, making us leaders in the use of robotic surgical techniques to treat mitral valve disease.
+At NYU Langone, our cardiac surgeons have performed nearly 1,000 robotic-assisted mitral valve repair procedures since 2011, making us leaders in the use of robotic surgical techniques to treat mitral valve disease.

 A robotic-assisted surgical approach for valve repair is a form of minimally invasive heart valve surgery.
 Surgeons access the heart valve by making five small incisions, each no wider than a pencil, between the ribs and through the right chest wall.
 This approach results in less blood loss, a lower rate of infection, less scarring, and less pain after the procedure, all of which lead to a shorter length of stay in the hospital and faster recovery than a traditional open surgical approach.